TikTok Users Are Burning Snowballs in Viral Videos to 'Prove' the Snow is Fake

 Yes, conspiracy theorists with smartphones are really worried about being constantly tracked through their... vaccines.
 And it’s not just Bill Gates.
 Some people believe China is in on the whole conspiracy, sending fake snow to the U.S. in an effort to convince Americans climate change is real.
 China may have even done this to make Ted Cruz look bad, according to some conspiracy theorists.

-“No water, no dripping, no nothing,” one woman explains in a recent TikTok video that went viral on Twitter.
+“No water, no dripping, no nothing,” one woman explains in a recent TikTok video that went viral after being re-uploaded to Twitter by someone poking fun at the conspiracy theories.

 Subscribe for 2 years and get an extra 1-month, 1-year-, or 2-year plan added to your cart at checkout.